designstem/projects/algorithms/index.md

 Cooking, folding a t-shirt, building a wall.
 These activities consist of relatively simple instructions (i.e. ‘algorithms’).

-### Computers also perform algorithms.
-More complex algorithms may require a lot of computing power - so much that normally people cannot manage it by themselves.
+#### ~Computers also perform algorithms.
+More complex algorithms may require a lot of computing power &ndash; so much that normally people cannot manage it by themselves.~

 Computers and design go together well.
 This last decade has seen the emergence of a new way of designing that’s all about the conscious use of algorithms mixed with the computational power of computers.
 A lot of designers, artists and architects have been using computers and complex algorithms to create stunning work.